Unlocking the Power of Sleep and Dreams

 - One of the most potent obstacles to healthful, sound sleep is artificial light which upsets the body’s natural responses to daylight and darkness.
 (Artificial light, as opposed to natural light, refers to any light source that is produced by electrical means.)

-- Introduction of new light bulbs that incorporate light-emitting diodes (LEDs) have made this situation very much worse.
+- Introduction of new light bulbs that incorporate light-emitting diodes (LEDs) has made this situation very much worse.

 - Jet travel also plays havoc with your circadian rhythm, notably when you arrive in a new time zone.
 Your body continues to follow the circadian clock it set in your previous time zone